JDaniel26-Bory/holbertonschool-shell/io_redirections_and_filters/README.md

 TASK 18) Letters only please, Display all lines of the file /etc/ssh/sshdconfig starting with a letter.
 TASK 19)  A to Z , Replace all characters A and c from input to Z and e respectively.
 TASK 20) Without C, you would live in hiago, Create a script that removes all letters c and C from input.
+TASK 21) esreveR, Write a script that reverse its input.